vncprado/vncprado.github.io/_drafts/2016-07-12-ros-usbcam-with-calibration.markdown

 date: "2016-07-12 14:55:00 -0400"
 ---

 I'm using ROS `usb_cam` package with small changes in my project.
-So I created a robot_vision package in my workspace so I could make the small changes and maybe get a generic package to use in other projects in the future.
+Then I created a `robot_vision` package in my workspace so I could make small changes and maybe get a generic package to use in other projects in the future.

-I created a custom launch in robot_vision based on:
+I created a custom launch in `robot_vision` based on:

     $ roscat usb_cam usb_cam-test.launch

-So I could use other usb camera (`/dev/video1`) device then:
+So I could use other usb camera (`/dev/video1` default is video0) device then:

     $ roslaunch robot_vision init_camera.launch